Mack Sennett

-Mack Sennett (born Michael Sinnott; January 17, 1880 – November 5, 1960) was a Canadian actor, filmmaker, and studio head, known as the 'King of Comedy'.
+Mack Sennett (born Michael Sinnott; January 17, 1880 – November 5, 1960) was a Canadian-American producer, director, actor, and studio head who was known as the "King of Comedy" during his career.

-Born in Danville, Quebec, in 1880, he started in films in the Biograph Company of New York City, and later opened Keystone Studios in Edendale, California in 1912.
+Born in Danville, Quebec, he started acting in films in the Biograph Company of New York City in 1908, and later opened Keystone Studios in Edendale, California in 1912.
 Keystone possessed the first fully enclosed film stage, and Sennett became famous as the originator of slapstick routines such as pie-throwing and car-chases, as seen in the Keystone Cops films.
 He also produced short features that displayed his Bathing Beauties, many of whom went on to develop successful acting careers.

-Sennett's work in sound movies was less successful, and he was bankrupted in 1933.
-In 1938 he was presented with an honorary Academy Award for his contribution to film comedy.
+After struggling with bankruptcy and the dominance of sound films in the early 1930s, Sennett was presented with an honorary Academy Award in 1938 for his contributions to the film industry, with the academy describing him as a "master of fun, discoverer of stars, sympathetic, kindly, understanding comedy genius".

 Early life

-Born Michael Sinnott in Danville, Quebec, he was the son of Irish Catholic John Sinnott and Catherine Foy.
+Born Michael Sinnott in Danville, Quebec, to parents of Irish Catholic descent, John Sinnott and Catherine Foy (or Foye).
 His parents married in 1879 in Tingwick, Quebec and moved the same year to Richmond, Quebec where Sinnott was hired as a laborer.
 By 1883, when Sennett's brother George was born, Sinnott was working as an innkeeper, a position he held for many years.
 Sennett's parents had all their children and raised their family in Richmond, then a small Eastern Townships village.
 At that time, Sennett's grandparents were living in Danville, Quebec.
 Sennett moved to Connecticut when he was 17 years old.

 He lived for a while in Northampton, Massachusetts, where, according to his autobiography, he first got the idea to become an opera singer after seeing a vaudeville show.
 He said that the most respected lawyer in town, Northampton mayor (and future President of the United States) Calvin Coolidge, as well as Sennett's mother, tried to talk him out of his musical ambitions.
 In New York City, he took on the stage name Mack Sennett and became an actor, singer, dancer, clown, set designer, and director for the Biograph Company.
 A distinction in his acting career, often overlooked, is that he played Sherlock Holmes 11 times, albeit as a parody, between 1911 and 1913.

 Keystone Studios

 With financial backing from Adam Kessel and Charles O. Bauman of the New York Motion Picture Company, Sennett founded Keystone Studios in Edendale, California – now a part of Echo Park – in 1912.
-The original main building which was the first totally enclosed film stage and studio ever constructed, is still standing.
-Many successful actors began their film careers with Sennett, including Marie Dressler, Mabel Normand, Charles Chaplin, Harry Langdon, Roscoe Arbuckle, Harold Lloyd, Raymond Griffith, Gloria Swanson, Ford Sterling, Andy Clyde, Chester Conklin, Polly Moran, Louise Fazenda, The Keystone Cops, Bing Crosby, and W. C. Fields.
+The original main building which was the first totally enclosed film stage and studio ever constructed, is still standing, as of 2023.
+Many successful actors began their film careers with Sennett, including Marie Dressler, Mabel Normand, Charlie Chaplin, Harry Langdon, Roscoe Arbuckle, Harold Lloyd, Raymond Griffith, Gloria Swanson, Charley Chase, Ford Sterling, Andy Clyde, Chester Conklin, Polly Moran, Slim Summerville, Louise Fazenda, The Keystone Cops, Carole Lombard, Bing Crosby, and W. C. Fields.